History Of Skateboarding

-Skateboarding became popular in the 1950s and 1960s when surfers wanted to surf when the waves were not so great.
-As a result, sidewalk surfing emerged with the invention of skateboards.
-Eventually, it grew so much in popularity that skateboard companies such as Makaha were formed, and by 1963, over 50 million skateboards were sold.
+Skateboarding first became popular in the 1950s and 1960s when surfers wanted to surf when the waves were not so great.
+As a result, “sidewalk surfing” emerged with the invention of skateboards.
+Eventually, it grew so much in popularity that skateboard companies such as Makaha were formed, and by 1963, over 50 million skateboards had been sold.

 - The first skateboard was made out of wood and old rollerblading wheels.

 - Skateboarding was founded in California

 - Skateboarding is most popular in the United States and Spain

 - Larry Stevenson held the first-ever skateboarding competition in Hermosa Beach, California